-Well, well Hello, Dolly!: A guide to the golden-age musical coming to the Adelphi Theatre
+Well, well Hello, Dolly!: A complete guide to Hello, Dolly! at the Adelphi Theatre

 What happens in Hello, Dolly!?

 Set in 1890s America, audiences meet Dolly Levi, a famous matchmaker whose helped countless singletons find love.
 For her latest job, she travels to New York in the hopes of finding ‘half-a-millionaire’ Horace Vandergelder a wife, a wealthy, authoritative suitor who is reluctant to change.
 As Dolly Levi begins helping Horace, she reflects on her own love life, wondering if she’s the perfect match for her client.
 Will Dolly be able to make a match for herself?

 Is Hello, Dolly! based on a true story?

 While Hello, Dolly! is a fictional story, the musical’s inspiration was taken from two 20th century plays by Thornton Wilder; The Merchant of Yonkers and The Matchmaker.

 The Merchant of Yonkers was performed at the Guild Theatre from December 1938 to January 1939, following the then minor character Dolly Gallagher Levi as she’s able to help couples find happiness and stay together in 19th century New York.
 Although The Merchant of Yonkers had limited success, the play was reworked and rewritten, staged in a new production in 1954 called The Matchmaker.
 Receiving its world premiere in Edinburgh, Dolly became the central character in this comedic play, which went on to entertain audiences in the West End and on Broadway.

 Has Hello, Dolly! been in the West End before?